loco-choco/ProbeGrappleMod/README.md

   **G** - Places the rope anchor at any aiming surface (you can be at max.
 1.5 m away from it) | Retreives the anchor

-  **T** - Makes the rope longer, at each half a second that the button is held, it has an increase of  75 cm
+  **T** - Makes the rope longer: at each half a second that the button is held, it has an increase of  75 cm

   **Y** - Same as the `T` button, but it decreases the rope size